MENU

 Introduction

 This native North American deciduous tree grows 40- to 50-feet in height and has an open canopy.
 Because there appear to be many forms of the plant in nature, from shrubby to tree form, nursery operators could make superior selections.
-The bark varies considerably from tree to tree, making this a potential selection criteria for cultivar development.
+The bark varies considerably from tree to tree, making this a potential selection criterion for cultivar development.
 The leathery, shiny green leaves are smooth on their upperside and a fuzzy, red/brown to gray beneath.
 They drop in late fall without a show.
 Small, fragrant white flowers appear from June to July and are followed in fall by large, shiny, blue/black, fleshy fruits that are extremely popular with birds and other wildlife.
 While the fruits are edible to man, they have been known to produce unpleasant side-effects if eaten in quantity.

-Figure 1.
-Mature Bumelia lanuginosa: Chittamwood
+Mature Bumelia lanuginosa: Chittamwood.

 Figure 1.
-Mature Bumelia lanuginosa: Chittamwood
+Mature Bumelia lanuginosa: Chittamwood.

-Credit: Ed Gilman
+Credit: Ed Gilman, UF/IFAS

 General Information

-Scientific name: Bumelia lanuginosa
+Scientific name: Sideroxylon lanuginosum

 Family: Sapotaceae

-USDA hardiness zones: 5A through 9B (Fig. 2)
+USDA hardiness zones: 5A through 9B (Figure 2)

 Origin: native to North America

-Invasive potential: little invasive potential
+Invasive potential: native

 Uses: reclamation; specimen; shade; highway median; street without sidewalk

 Figure 2.
-Range
+Range.

 Description